 What’s the food like?

 One of the highlights of Marrakech is eating out, with Djemaa el-Fna square being the best place to start.
-Up to 100 food stalls set up here each night, so you can eat your way through a selection of Morocco’s most famous dishes.
+Up to 100 food stalls are set up here each night, so you can eat your way through a selection of Morocco’s most famous dishes.
 Not to be confused with tagine, the Marrakech specialty is tangia.
-Consisting of beef, chicken or lamb slow-cooked in an earthenware pot with garlic, safron and lemon, this dish is served with traditional flatbread rather than potatoes or rice.
+Consisting of beef, chicken or lamb slow-cooked in an earthenware pot with garlic, saffron, and lemon, this dish is served with traditional flatbread rather than potatoes or rice.
 It’s a must when in Morocco!

 So which one should I visit?

 In an ideal world, you would be able to visit both Moroccan cities.
-However, if you do have to choose between them, it’s worth considering what type of travel experience you’d like to have.
+However, if you do have to choose between Fes or Marrakech, it’s worth considering what type of travel experience you’d like to have.

-After decades of tourism, Marrakech is well-equipped to deal with visitors and offers the amenities, accommodation choice and eateries to match.
+After decades of tourism, Marrakech can cater well to visitors and offers the amenities, accommodation choice and eateries to match.
 Its hectic nature can be overwhelming to some travellers.
 However, it’s arguably what is so captivating and unique about this destination.
 It’s also home to some of Morocco’s biggest highlights, such as the bustling Djemma el Fna.

 In comparison, Fes sees fewer visitors and is thought to offer a more authentic experience.
 The lack of cars in the medina makes it seem less chaotic and so the city is a great choice for a more relaxed getaway.
 Unique sights such as the Chaouwara Tanneries also provide a fascinating insight into Morocco’s culture.